Strategic Brief, Decision-Layer Architecture for Agentic AI

 • UK, London hub; GP and fund admin concentration; Phase 01 EMEA entry

-• Germany, industrial real assets; open-end fund structures; DSP fit
+• Germany, industrial real assets; open-end fund structures; CONNECT fit

 • France, large institutional LP base; Axa IM, Amundi RE in ICP